BEAD PROGRAM

 2. Show that you are able to confidently conduct a Pipe Ceremony with your own pipe, for yourself or for a group.

-3. Demonstrate your sense of Thanksgiving, Compassion and Service through the planning and conducting of a service project involving yourself and at least two other Explorers.
+4. Demonstrate your sense of Thanksgiving, Compassion and Service through the planning and conducting of a service project involving yourself and at least two other Explorers or friends.

-4. Express to your Patrol or Troop, or a Timber Wolf Den, the way you have most benefited, and the things you have best achieved from your Troop experiences.
-Tie the experience to one of the statements in the Explorer Law or Principles.
+5. Express to your Patrol or Troop, or a Timber Wolf Den or other youth group, the way you have most benefited, and the things you have best achieved from your Troop experiences.
+Tie the experience to one of the statements in the Explorer Law or Principles

 - a shelter created by yourself